 - Serves 4

-- 1. Heat the coconut oil in a heavy-bottomed pot over medium heat until shimmering.
-Add the onion and a pinch of salt, cover the pot, and sauté over low heat until the onion is very soft and sweet, about 20 minutes.
+In a heavy-bottomed pot over medium heat, warm the oil until shimmering.
+Add the onion and a pinch of salt, cover the pot, and sauté over low heat, stirring occasionally, until the onion is very soft, about 20 minutes.

 Add the garlic and ginger and cook, stirring, for 1 minute.
 Stir in the cumin, coriander, and garam masala and continue to cook, stirring, for another minute.